openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ```
 description: >-
-  This is an Tensorflow\* version of `densenet-121` model, one of the DenseNet
+  This is an TensorFlow\* version of `densenet-121` model, one of the DenseNet
   group of models designed to perform image classification.
 The weights were converted
   from DenseNet-Keras Models.
 For details see repository <https://github.com/pudae/tensorflow-densenet/>,
   paper <https://arxiv.org/pdf/1608.06993.pdf>